chazmo03/DKImagePickerController/README.md

 /// Determines whether or not the rotation is enabled. public var allowsLandscape = false

+/// Whether to allow capturing a new image/video when other assets are already selected public var allowsCaptureWhenSelected = true

 /// The callback block is executed when user pressed the cancel button. public var didCancel: (() -> Void)? public var showsCancelButton = false